 - See list of data sets and download data

-- Retrieve RivDIS data by FTP browse
+- Retrieve RivDIS data by HTTP browse

-- Search RivDIS Data Set Metadata (Mercury)
+- Search RivDIS Data Set data (Mercury)